-Data regarding insurances and reinsurances clearly show that there is a world-wide trend towards increasing and intensifying economic damage caused by natural disasters.
+Data regarding insurance and reinsurance clearly show that there is a worldwide trend towards increasing economic damage caused by natural disasters.
 Long term and costly measures are to be taken against riverine floods, but these measures should pay off in the long run compared to the longterm expenditures on potential flood damage.

-So far the costs for damage, caused by riverine floods is mostly paid for by the victims.
+In Germany, the damage caused by riverine floods is mostly paid for by the victims.
 The government pays only little compensation and grants only general tax deductions.
 Since there is no insurance against the risk of flood damage, substantial personal and economic risks fall to the victims of floods.
-If "once-in-a-century-floods" occur every few years in the near future, and if government and authorities do not change their riverine floods and damage (none-) compensation policies, floods may run the lifes of many people living and working along the rivers.
+If "once-in-a-century-floods" occur every few years in the near future, and if government and authorities do not change their compensation policies, floods may ruin the lifes of many people living and working along the rivers.
 One has to expect an increasing gap between the political and public perception of the causes of riverine floods and the management of flood damage by the authorities, as well as an increasing annoyance of the public due to the passiveness, negligence or even ignorance of the effects by the authorities.